syncopika/gifCatch_desktop-Windows-/src/readme.md

-as you can see, the executable is available here ^^.
+the executable is available here! :)

 a bit of an explanation for the files:
 - **Application.manifest**: needed to update the GUI appearance depending on what version of Windows